December 18, 2016 12:15pm

 VPN.ac Hong Kong 2 is the VPN I am currently using with China Unicom in Guangxi province and it’s been working extremely well all day long.
 Right now I am actually get higher than 20M even though the connection here is only supposed to be 20M.

 November 26, 2016 1:00pm

-I am currently at my girlfriend's family's home in Yulin, Guangxi province.
+I am currently at my girlfriend’s family’s home in Guangxi province.
 They have China Unicom 20M internet here so I will be doing some VPN testing with China Unicom ISP over the next few days.
-The first thing I noticed when I arrived last night is that VPN connections are much better compared to China Telecom at home in Zhuhai, Guangdong.
-I have heard that China Unicom is much better for international traffic and VPN traffic but unfortunately China Telecom has a monopoly in the complex where I live in Zhuhai so I have never been able to try it.
+The first thing I noticed when I arrived last night is that VPN connections are much better compared to China Telecom at home.
+I have heard that China Unicom is much better for international traffic and VPN traffic but unfortunately China Telecom has a monopoly in the complex where I live so I have never been able to try it.
 If you have China Unicom available I highly suggest that you try it.
 Even a 20M connection from China Unicom is better than a 100M connection from China Telecom when it comes to VPN connections.